LotusCD/googlefontsmvp-mern/README.md

 4. Go to config/keys.js and modify the ‘mongoURI’ variable with your mongo atlas user/password or else with your Mongo localhost.

-5. To enable the google API, go to client/src/actions/index.js and modify the axios link with you Google API key.
+5. To enable the google API, go to client/src/actions/index.js and modify the axios link with your Google API key.

 Back-end